More

 There are two methods of supervising iOS devices:

 iOS supervision unleashes the core capabilities of a Mobile Device Management solution for an Apple device.
-Without iOS supervision, the device can only be partially managed, making the device vulnerable to all possible threats, including data breaches and device theft.
+Without iOS supervision, the device can be only partially managed, making it vulnerable to all possible threats, including data breach and device theft.

 • The device can be enrolled into an MDM solution before handing it over to the end-user